Meeks91/RxRecyclerViewArrayListAdapter/README.md

                                             LayoutConfig(Orientation.vertical,RowType.single, 1))
                                                         { customViewHolder, dataType ->

-      //here your customViewHolder will be available along with the dataType you put in the diamond brackets of the rxArrayList
+      //here your customViewHolder will be available along with
-    }
+      //the dataType you put in the diamond brackets of the rxArrayList }
   ```
 The LayoutConfig above acts like a LayoutManager.
 It takes 3 parameters: